 I became acquainted with the German healthcare system pretty quickly.
 This meant finding a doctor who was willing to give me antibiotics whenever I got a UTI, and an extra prescription so I could self-administer them next time.

 He also sent my urine to a lab a number of times (I lost count).
-Every time we’d get the results it would show raised leukocyte (white blood cells) levels, and ‘insignificant’ levels of bacteria, but generally nothing to report.
+Every time we’d get the results it would show raised leukocyte (white blood cells) levels, and ‘insignificant’ levels of bacteria or ‘contamination’, but generally nothing to report.

 “According to the lab, I didn’t have a UTI.
 According to what I knew about my own body, I did, and it would not go away.”